Eta forms and the odd pseudodifferential families index: The determinant line bundle

 Next, this construction of the determinant bundle is extended to the geometric case.
 The sequence, \eqref{efatopi.77}, being natural, extends to give smooth bundles over the fibres of \eqref{efatopi.1}:

-Furthermore, using the connection chosen earlier, the form $\tilde\alpha$ in \eqref{efatopi.134} can be replaced by $\tilde\alpha _{\phi}$ by substituting $\nabla$ for $d$ throughout.
-The resulting form $1$-form is well-defined on $\cD^{-\infty}_{\sus(2)}(\phi;E).$ Moreover the formul\ae\ in \S\ref{Det-line} only depend on the derivation property of $d$ so extend directly to $\tilde\gamma_{\phi}.$ In particular \eqref{efatopi.136} carries over to the fibre products.
-This leads directly to the following geometric version of Proposition~\ref{efatopi.72}.
+Furthermore, using the connection chosen earlier, the form $\tilde\alpha$ in \eqref{efatopi.134} can be replaced by $\tilde\alpha _{\phi}$ by substituting $\nabla^{\phi,E}$ for $d$ throughout.
+The resulting $1$-form is well-defined on $\cD^{-\infty}_{\sus(2)}(\phi;E).$ Moreover the proof of proposition~\ref{efatopi.126} only depends on the derivation property of $d$ so extend directly to $\tilde\alpha_{\phi}.$ In particular \eqref{efatopi.136} carries over to the fibre products.
+This leads to the following geometric version of Proposition~\ref{efatopi.72}.